EloySchultz/2023-Beun-LANCo/README.md

 # 6 Switch stuff
 The switches hang between the tables on two wooden beams.
 These beams are in a bag that is separated from the crew-area beams.
 They are approx 25 cm in length and have a hole where a 3.5 mm 30mm screw goes.
 One screw per rack ear is enough.
 Perhaps in next years we want slightly thinner screws (like 3mm), because I recall one of the network guys saying that the big screws may damage the racke ears a bit.
-Check thius with the network guys.
+Make sure to check this with the network guys.

+---

 # Misc. notes for TesLAN 7+
 Some notes: